Stigant/Stigant.Github.io/index.md

 - Took core courses in analysis, calculus, probability and algebra in the first two years.
 - Focused on pure topics in year three, specifically functional analysis, topology, algebra and number theory.
 - Specialised to algebra and its applications to topology and geometry in the final year.
-- Disseration: The Classification of Algebraic Surfaces
+- Dissertation: The Classification of Algebraic Surfaces
 - Won a Gibbs Prize for best overall mark in Part C (4th year) Final Honour School Examinations

 ### Online Courses